nTodorovski/Basic-Javascript/README.md

 ## Homework Lecture 06

--Register User in a Table
+1. Register User in a Table
--Table Generator with different colors
+2. Table Generator with different colors